Sermons

 12 April 2020

 If we could sum up the feeling of the world at present I believe the word “fear” best sums up how people are feeling.
-Fear of catching COVID-19 Fear of the economic cost Fear of keeping my job.
-Fear of how long this is going to go on for.
-Fear of inadvertently breaking the rules… Read more
+Fear of catching COVID-19 Fear of… Read more

 Year A – Good Friday – The 7 last words of Jesus